-Until now, single pass cut-and-chip harvesting is the most common technique used in SRC, due to the technological progress and research that they underwent.
-Other techniques do exist, such as the single pass cut-and-billet technique, which produces wood bales in the first case and billets in the last one (Vanbeveren et al. 2017), but they do not yet reach market value.
-Thanks to their more powerful engine, cut-and-chip harvesters have a higher average productivity (30 green tonnes per hour) than whip harvesters (19 green tonnes per hour).
+Until now, single pass cut-and-chip harvesting is the most common technique used in SRC, due to the technological progress and research that it underwent.
+Other techniques do exist, such as the singe pass cut-and-bale and the single pass cut-and-billet technique, which produce wood bales in the first case and billets in the latter (Vanbeveren et al. 2017), but they do not yet reach market value.
+Thanks to their more powerful engine, cut-and-chip harvesters have a higher average productivity (30 green tonnes per hour) than whip harvesters (19 green tonnes per hour) (ibid.).